demisto/content/Packs/FeedElasticsearch/Integrations/FeedElasticsearch/README.md

+## Overview
+---

-Fetches indicators stored in an Elasticsearch database.
+Fetch indicators stored in an Elasticsearch database.
-This integration was integrated and tested with version xx of ElasticsearchFeed
+1. The Cortex XSOAR Feed contains system indicators saved in an Elasticsearch index.
+2. The Cortex XSOAR MT Shared Feed contains indicators shared by a tenant account in a multi-tenant environment.
+3. The Generic Feed contains a feed in a format specified by the user.

 ## Configure Elasticsearch Feed on Cortex XSOAR